Dolphins’ Jay Cutler likely to miss game with cracked ribs

 “You just tell yourself, don’t try to do too much and play within the scheme and let your guys make plays, which they did,” Moore said.
 “It was great.”

-When Ryan Tannehill suffered a season-ending injury early in training camp, Gase coaxed Cutler out of retirement and quickly gave him the starting job.
+When Ryan Tannehill suffered a season-ending knee injury early in training camp, Gase coaxed Cutler out of retirement and quickly gave him the starting job ahead of Moore, who is in his seventh year with the Dolphins.

-The Dolphins are off to their best start since 2003, but the offense has struggled for much of the season, ranking last in the NFL in yards per play and per game.
+They’re off to their best start since 2003, but the offense has sputtered, ranking last in the NFL in yards per play and per game.

-Cutler, who ranks 28th in passer rating, drew boos in his Dolphins home debut two weeks ago.
+Cutler ranks 28th in passer rating, and he drew boos in his Dolphins home debut two weeks ago.
 The crowd cheered when Moore replaced him against the Jets.

 “Matt’s just a slinger, and he’s going to throw it to the guy that’s open,” receiver Kenny Stills said.
 “You can see the crowd loves him.
 We do too when he’s in there.
 We have a lot of trust in him.”